 - makes it possible to create executables with

 add_executable(...
-WIN32 ...)and hide the console window again without requiring you to do any sad things to your main function
+WIN32 ...)and hide the console window again without requiring you to replace your

 - gives you

-char** argvin UTF-8, converting them from Windows-specific wide-char APIs
+char** argvin UTF-8, converting them from Windows-specific wide-char representation

 - sets up console output to be in UTF-8 as well, so special characters and non-ASCII alphabets display correctly